d-holguin/Simple-line-splitter-gui/README.md

 ### Works on windows with (jdk 11), havn't confirmed with other platfroms.
 Feel free to inform me it works on your OS via issues or any quesitons you might have.
 ![alt tag](https://github.com/KiwiCode-s/Simple-line-splitter-gui/blob/master/UsagePhotos/Capture.PNG)

-### Benchedmarked with 15mil line csv file completed processing them by 10,000 lines into 150 files.
-Took less then a second.
+### Benchedmarked with 1.5mil line csv file completed processing them by 10,000 lines into 150 files.
+Took about a second.

 ![alt tag](https://github.com/KiwiCode-s/Simple-line-splitter-gui/blob/master/UsagePhotos/benchMarkPhoto.PNG)